 The Wetlands Institute depends on your generosity to continue offering our visitors and friends excellent programs in coastal and wetland ecosystem conservation and education.
 Support from members enables Institute staff to conduct important research to inform conservation efforts to protect and enhance our coastal and wetland ecosystems, fisheries, and barrier islands.
 Your involvement supports essential conservation efforts and education programs spanning the range from youth to senior.

 Member generosity supports exhibits, education programs, summer camps, lectures and demonstrations, specialized training for tomorrow’s scientists, and research and conservation programs.
 Help us grow by making an investment in our work.
-We are a 501(c)(3) not-for-profit organization.
+We are a 501(c)(3) non-profit organization.
 Your contribution is tax-deductible.

 How can I help?